-Founded in 1999, Pridelines has become a safe space for thousands of Florida gay youth over the years.
+Founded in 1982 and incorporated in 1999, Pridelines has become a safe space for thousands of Florida gay youth over the years.
 Here are some of the programs Pridelines has developed for LGBTQs in central Florida and beyond:

 - Project S.A.F.E.: This project connects displaced members of the LGBT community under 24 years old with host homes for safe and clean living arrangements.